 It is likely that whoever stands to inherit under the intestacy rules will have to seek professional advice which will result in them incurring additional costs.
 This will undoubtedly reduce their share of any inheritance.

 Having a will removes any uncertainty over who you want to inherit your property and aims to avoid disputes between relatives.

-You can make your own will or you can instruct a solicitor to draft one for you.
+As indicated above, you can write your own will or you can instruct a solicitor to draft one for you.

-Although you may have heard of wills you can readily purchase (known as “off the shelf” wills) there is the risk that mistakes can be made in filling them out and making them invalid.
-The way they are set out means that they may not fully reflect your intentions and wishes.
+Although you may have heard of wills that you can purchase (known as “off-the-shelf” wills) there is the risk that mistakes can be made in filling them out, making them invalid.
+The way they are set out may mean that they don’t reflect your intentions and wishes.